kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

     // If non-empty, preparing the ResourceClaim failed.
     // Devices are ignored in that case. string error = 2;
-    // When true and a non-empty error is returned, indicates that the
+    // When a non-empty error is returned, indicates the
+    // type of error that occurred.
+    NodePrepareResourceResponseErrorType error_type = 3;
+}

+enum NodePrepareResourceResponseErrorType {
+    // Unknown errors are unclassified.
+    Unknown = 0;
-    // error is permanent.
-Permanent errors are expected to fail
+    // Permanent errors are expected to fail consistently
-    // consistently for a given request and should not be retried. bool permanent_error = 3;
+    // for a given request and should not be retried.
+    Permanent = 1;
 }
 ```